 Our club joined with the Rotary Clubs of Santa Rosa and Rosenheim-Innstadt of Bavaria, Germany, to purchase and deliver over $90,000 worth of generators and portable power units (battery packs) to the Rotary Club of Cherkasy-Centre, Ukraine.
 The equipment was sourced in Germany due to the differences in European and American electrical power and to simplify the transport to Ukraine.

 Life without Electricity in Ukraine (pdf)

-This equipment will provide power for heating and charging centers, where people come to get warm and charge their mobile phones, laptops, tablets, etc. Larger units will pump steam and hot water into residential apartment buildings and power medical equipment in hospitals and clinics.
-The Rotary Club of Cherkasy-Centre will distribute the units locally and through other Rotary Clubs across Ukraine.
+This equipment provides power for heating and charging centers, where people come to get warm and charge their mobile devices.
+Larger units pump steam and hot water into residential apartment buildings and power medical equipment in hospitals and clinics.
+The Rotary Club of Cherkasy-Centre distributed the units locally and through other Rotary Clubs across Ukraine.

 Donations are fully tax-deductible.
 Santa Rosa East Rotary Foundation Tax ID 68-0374168.

 Please join us in helping the people of Ukraine by donating to a fund used exclusively for this purpose.

 Cherkasy has been a sister city of Santa Rosa for thirty years.

 I had the opportunity to visit a project that our club supports in Chone Ecuador.
 The Agricultural Training Center provides education to farmers and agricultural students on sustainable farming.
 Their primary crop is bamboo, but they have 17 crops on the farm for diversity and crop rotation.
 The education of diversity is important, as it is not intuitive for the local farmers.

 Chone is an extremely poor region.
 In 2016, it was devastated by an earthquake that destroyed most of its infrastructure and homes.
 Farmers were particularly affected, being one of the most fragile and impoverished groups.